-Recommendation -The board should review the financial statements for accuracy and accept responsibility for the preparation and fair presentation of the GAAP financial statements even if the auditor assisted in drafting the financial statements and notes.
+Recommendation -The board should review the financial statements for accuracy and accept responsibility for the preparation and fair presentation of the modified cash basis financial statements even if the auditor assisted in drafting the financial statements and notes.

 Management's Response - The District is aware that someone needs to review the audit report each year to make sure the financial statements and note disclosures are a fair presentation for the District.
+The Board now reviews the financial statements and makes a motion to approve at each meeting.